tlevine/user-hats/readme.md

 > Applications to trade schools have dropped substantially over the past decade.
 >

 > Put yourself in the stakeholder's shoes.
 The stakeholder probably won't know
 > the same things that you do, so he or she will react differently than you would.

+We write down problems by group on cards.

+People are asked to keep their comments short, and Tom will stop them if they take too long.

 After four minutes, a new group comes in.